Operation Fortune: Ruse de Guerre

 Operation Fortune: Ruse de Guerre is a 2023 spy action comedy film directed by Guy Ritchie, and written by Ritchie, Ivan Atkinson, and Marn Davies.
 The film stars Jason Statham, Aubrey Plaza, Josh Hartnett, Cary Elwes, Bugzy Malone and Hugh Grant.
-The film is about a spy, Orson Fortune (Statham), who must retrieve a stolen high-tech device before an arms dealer can sell it to the highest bidder.
+The film is about a spy, Orson Fortune (Statham), who must retrieve a stolen high-tech device before an arms dealer (Grant) can sell it to the highest bidder.

 Operation Fortune: Ruse de Guerre was theatrically released in international territories on January 4, 2023, and theatrically released in the United States on March 3.
-It is scheduled for release digitally on Amazon Prime Video in the United Kingdom on April 7.
+It was released digitally on Amazon Prime Video in the United Kingdom on April 7.